 #1 – Are you living in integrity?

-All of us having internal guiding principles that are important to us, things like the importance of trust or honesty or loyalty.
-These guiding principles light our path to living our best life but unfortunately they can get lost as life happens.
+All of us have internal guiding principles that are important to us, things like the importance of trust or honesty or loyalty.
+These guiding principles light our path to living our best life but unfortunately, they can get lost as life happens.

 Do you know what your guiding principles are and are your living them?